What is safe systems?

 Establish appropriate speed limits: These are set according to road features and function and the known physical tolerances of road users, e.g. by rolling out a 20mph speed limit across a city centre or residential streets.

 Educate road users: Authorities can mount speed enforcement and education campaigns.
-They might also ensure speed limit compliance by working directly with fleet drivers, licenced taxi companies or contractor vehicles.
+They might also ensure speed limit compliance by working directly with fleet drivers, licensed taxi companies or contractor vehicles.

 Vehicles are designed, built and regulated to minimize the occurrence and consequences of crashes, with the emphasis on collision survivability.
 There are two main strands to safer vehicles – technology and road-worthiness: